visuallabel/javadocer/README.md

  limitations under the License.

-Edit the file for build.properties to fit your use case.
+Edit the file build.properties to fit your use case.

 You need to manually include in your build path the tools.jar generally found in the Java JDK installation path (lib directory).